Open Access Course Series on

 • What is a self-study online course?

 A self-study (self-guided) online course delivers a series of pre-recorded lessons to a web browser or mobile device, to be conveniently accessed anytime, anyplace.
 An online course is designed as a built environment for learning.
 The key element is the use of the internet and it does not engage a teacher.
 It may include a check to find out to what extent the learning objectives are being achieved (e.g. self-assessment, quiz, etc).
 Massive Open Online Courses (MOOCs) also belong to this category.
-In the case of this CWIS course series, in a foreseeable future, you will be able to test your knowledge at the end of the course, and obtain a certificate without our engagement.
+In the case of this BWWT course series, in the foreseeable future, you will be able to test your knowledge at the end of the course and obtain a certificate without our engagement.

 • What is an instructor-led online course?